 Obviously, its members aren't going to all have the same thoughts on one dress, but how can you deliver useful advice without offending anyone?
 Keep reading to find out, as we all know us Brits don't like offending.

-So I asked these 1700 people in the Facebook group how they like to receive style advice when it's not coming from someone you're close to.
+So I asked the people in the Facebook group how they like to receive style advice when it's not coming from someone you're close to.
 "I don't really have a need for dishonest feedback," one group member wrote.
 "If I'm considering whether or not to buy an item, I can only use an honest opinion."

 So how can you be honest without being mean?
 The number one rule is that it will always be rude to give an opinion if someone hasn't asked for it.
 Besides, no one likes to be told they look "tired," "washed out" or "sick."
 The same applies for an unprompted critique of your new dress when you're wearing it.
 That's just basic manners.